Aizoaceae: Distribution

+Carpobrotus is found as an introduced species on the western coast of the United States, New Zealand, the Mediterranean coast of Europe and the southern coast of Brazil.

 Evolution

-The radiation of the Aizoaceae, specifically the subfamily Ruschioideae, was one of the most recent among the angiosperms, occurring 1.13-6.49 Mya.
+The radiation of the Aizoaceae, specifically the subfamily Ruschioideae, was one of the most recent among the angiosperms, occurring 1.13–6.49 Mya.
 It is also one of the fastest radiations ever described in the angiosperms, with a diversification rate of about 4.4 species per million years.
 This diversification was roughly contemporaneous with major radiations in two other succulent lineages, Cactaceae and Agave.